National Rally: Presidential run-off (2002)

-For the 2002 presidential election, opinion polls had predicted a run-off between incumbent President Chirac and PS candidate Lionel Jospin.
-The shock was thus great when Le Pen unexpectedly outperformed Jospin (by 0.7%) in the first round, placing second and advancing to the runoff.
-This resulted in the first presidential run-off since 1969 without a leftist candidate and the first ever with a candidate of the far-right.
-To Le Pen's advantage, the election campaign had increasingly focused on law and order issues, helped by media attention on a number of violent incidents.
+For the 2002 presidential election, opinion polls had predicted a run-off between incumbent President Chirac and Socialist candidate Lionel Jospin.
+In a shock outcome, Le Pen outperformed Jospin (by 0.7%) in the 1st round, placing second and advancing to the runoff.
+This resulted in the first presidential run-off since 1969 without a leftist candidate and the first ever with a candidate from the far-right.
+To Le Pen's advantage, the election campaign had increasingly focused on law-and-order issues, helped by media attention on a number of violent incidents.
 Jospin had also been weakened due to the competition between an exceptional number of leftist parties.
-Nevertheless, Chirac did not even have to campaign in the second round, as widespread anti-Le Pen protests from the media and public opinion culminated on May Day, with an estimated 1.5 million demonstrators across France.
+Nevertheless, Chirac did not even have to campaign in the second round, as widespread anti-Le Pen protests from the media and public opinion culminated on May Day in a demonstration of 1.5 million participants across France.
 Chirac also refused to debate with Le Pen, and the traditional televised debate was cancelled.
-In the end, Chirac won the presidential run-off with an unprecedented 82.2% of the vote and with 71% of his votes—according to polls—cast simply "to block Le Pen".
+In the end, Chirac won the presidential run-off with an unprecedented 82.2% of the vote, with 71% of his votes—according to polls—cast simply "to block Le Pen".
 Following the presidential election, the main centre-right parties merged to form the broad-based Union for a Popular Movement (UMP).
 The FN failed to hold on to Le Pen's support for the 2002 legislative elections, in which it got 11.3% of the vote.
-It nevertheless outpolled Mégret's MNR, which won a mere 1.1% support, even though it had fielded the same number of candidates.
+It nevertheless outpolled Mégret's MNR, which had fielded the same number of candidates but won a mere 1.1% support.